 The collection consists of 11 advertisements for the Durham Hosiery Mill from 1918 to 1921, featuring the socks made at the mill.
 The advertisements were run in the Saturday Evening Post and the Ladies Home Journal.
 The postcard in the collection depicts the mill's exterior.
 The collection offers a look at how products from Durham were advertised nationally in the late 1910s and early 1920s.

-The collection consists of the four page program for the March 1937 Vocal Ensemble Recital at the Durham Senior High School, including songs performed by the girls' ensemble, boys' ensemble, and the mixed ensemble.
-Fourteen local businesses advertise in the program and the cover reads "proceeds for Columbia Expenses".
+The collection consists of a four page program for the March 1937 Vocal Ensemble Recital at the Durham Senior High School, including songs performed by the girls' ensemble, boys' ensemble, and the mixed ensemble.
+Fourteen local businesses advertise in the program and the cover reads "proceeds for Columbia Expenses."

 The East Cedar Grove Missionary Baptist Association Records consists of correspondence, minutes, roll books, yearbooks, booklets, bulletins, calendars, programs, and photographs that document the events, finances, history, and meetings of an organization of Missionary Baptist churches in Durham, Granville, Orange, Person, and Wake Counties in central North Carolina.